telerik/kendo-ui-core/docs/controls/scheduling/scheduler/resources.md

 # Resources

-[Kendo UI Scheduler](http://demos.telerik.com/kendo-ui/scheduler/index) allows you to assign Scheduler events to a set of predefined resources.
+The [Kendo UI Scheduler](http://demos.telerik.com/kendo-ui/scheduler/index) allows you to assign events to a set of predefined resources.

 The widget supports multiple resources.
 Multiple instances of the same resource type can be assigned to a single Scheduler event.
 The Scheduler provides you with the option to assign resources via the Scheduler event edit form.

 ## Instance Resources